The shopping season is getting closer. Are you ready?

 But nobody likes to wait in queues!
 Check-out, returns, complaints, and similar services or steps of shopping can make or break the overall experience.
 This is true for online or physical shops.
 What to do about it?
 Automate and streamline as much as possible.
 Levi Strauss CFO just recently said, what can be automated should be automated.
 How right he is.

-One of the most important convenience enablers is the payment / checkout.
-Contactless, one-click-order, replenishment / subscription features, click-n-collect, last-mile-delivery, and many more innovations trat and spoil consumers.
+One of the most important convenience enablers is payment/checkout.
+Contactless, one-click-order, replenishment/subscription features, click-n-collect, last-mile-delivery, and many more innovations trat and spoil consumers.
 And they get used to the most convenient.
-As a results, anything below that service quality turns into rubbish, immediately, with no mercy.
+As a result, anything below that service quality turns into rubbish, immediately, with no mercy.

-No matter which way we move on, retailers and e-commerce site alike, must embrace any means of payments, to improve convenience, to provide options, and to capture business.
+No matter which way we move on, retailers and e-commerce sites alike, must embrace any means of payments, to improve convenience, provide options, and capture business.
 The ones adopting fastest, simplest, and with the most variety will have a substantial advantage above the others.